MESAHub/mesa/colors/README.rst

 * **Mag_bol** — bolometric magnitude, derived directly from the stellar luminosity
 * **Flux_bol** — bolometric flux at the specified distance
-* **Interp_rad** — distance in parameter space between the current stellar parameters and the nearest atmosphere grid point (diagnostic for interpolation quality)
+* **Interp_rad** — distance in parameter space between the current stellar parameters and the nearest atmosphere grid point (a grid-proximity diagnostic, not an interpolation-error estimate)
 * **One column per filter** — synthetic magnitude in every filter listed in the instrument index file, named by the filter filename (``*.dat`` suffix stripped)

 This is fundamentally different from the pre-existing bolometric correction (BC) interface in MESA.
 The old BC approach interpolates a table of pre-computed magnitude offsets.
 The colors module instead constructs a full SED at the stellar parameters and performs the photometry in full—there is no intermediate bolometric correction step.
 The old BC interface functions (``get_bc_by_name``, ``get_abs_mag_by_id``, etc.) are retained as stubs in ``colors_lib.f90`` that return ``-99.9`` solely to satisfy the MESA interface; they are not called by the colors module itself.